xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 better job by, at least, saving my notes in a good place.

 !!!note
-    *teaches*, *instructor* table DDL and its actual data appeard in this post are from the
+    Tables appeard in this post
+    are from the
     [supplementary resources](http://db-book.com/) of the
     [Database System Concepts](https://www.amazon.com/Database-System-Concepts-Computer-Science/dp/0073523321) book.